notional-labs/classic-core/.github/ISSUE_TEMPLATE/enhancement-request.md

 ---
 name: Enhancement request
 about: Suggest an idea for this project
-title: 'Enhancement: '
+title: '[Enhancement] title-of-feature '
-labels: enhancement
+labels: 'Squad: Classic Core', 'enhancement'
 assignees: ''

 ---